Static Hosting with Amazon S3 and Cloudfront

 Amazon Web Services

 Amazon Web Services or AWS offers a great variety of services with a great performance and security factor at a very competitive price.

 At the time this post was written, 128 Services are available for any type of service (Storage, Computing, Databases, Code Repositories, CI/CD, Distribution, Artificial Intelligence, Mailing, Notifications, and a very large etcetera.)

-Amazon does have Free Tier allowing us to try near to all its services for free.
+Amazon does have a Free Tier, allowing us to try near to all its services for free.
 You can find more information at: Amazon Free Tier.

 First, we will require to create our own AWS Developer Account.
-You have create one clicking here.
+You have to create one by clicking here.

 Once we have our own account with all the billing data saved.
 Web can start setting up our static hosting with Amazon S3.